project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/telemetry_data_consumption.md

   }
 ```

 * Every API key has a consumerId associated with it.
-The consumerId needs to be mapped to specific channelIds for which the exhaust access needs to be granted.
-This is an authorization mechanism to restrict access of exhaust data of specific channels to a consumerId instead of a blanket access to all channels.
+The consumerId must be mapped to specific channelIds for which the exhaust access must be granted.
+This is an authorization mechanism to restrict access of exhaust data of specific channels to a consumerId instead of a blanket access to all channels
 * Instrumenting Your App for Telemetry and Analytics
 * Telemetry service enabled
 * Partner/Content App must send Telemetry as per Using Telemetry SDK to record Telemetry